XingyuanXUUUSE/BrassicajunceaPrediction_Sweden/ReadME.txt

 The Bias Control is based on Zizka 2021, to see the extent and factors that affecting the bias.

+Also, the major part of these codes have referenced Matthew Dennis from the University of Manchester, United Kingdom.

 Good luck with your project!!

 Xingyuan Xu Bachelor of Science